nukata/lisp-in-cs/IMPLEMENTATION-NOTES.md

-Being _partially hygienic_, macros can avoid variable captures, provided that you always use the result of `(gensym)` for any symbol newly introduced to the expansion result, for example,
+Being _partially hygienic_, macros can avoid variable captures, provided that you always use the result of `(gensym)` for any symbol newly introduced to the expansion result.
+For example:

 ```Lisp
 (defmacro while (test &rest body)